Whose Line Is It Anyway? (British TV series): Games

 The number and type of games played vary from episode to episode, and whilst some games such as "Questions Only" and "Hoedown" became more common over time, others such as "Authors" and "Remote Control" faded from use.
 New games were created throughout the show's run.
 Some games, such as "Tag," are based on traditional improv games, while others are uniquely created for the series.
 Most games consist of a single long skit performed by the chosen performers, but some, such as "World's Worst" and "Scenes from a Hat," are played as a rapid-fire series of short skits.

 While all games are designed to test the performer's improvisational skill, some also test other skills, such as singing or doing impressions.
-Whose Line? features a number of musical games, which feature one or more of the show's resident musicians playing live backing music.
+Whose Line? features a number of musical games, which features the show's resident musicians (Richard Vranch or Laura Hall) playing live backing music.
 Occasionally, pre-recorded music is also used.
-While they were good sports about it, many of the performers despised the musical games.
-In one episode, Stephen Fry is asked to perform a rap, and starts to do so halfheartedly, but gives up after a few words, and Ryan Stiles would frequently inject insults into the Hoedown whenever he is forced to sing it, usually pointed at the host or the Hoedown itself.
+Some performers, such as Josie Lawrence, Mike McShane, Chip Esten and Wayne Brady, particularly excelled in the musical games, while others, although they were good sports about it, openly despised performing in them, particularly Paul Merton, Stephen Fry and Ryan Stiles.
+During games like "Rap" and "Hoedown", Fry would almost never even attempt to sing or rap, and instead would just talk about the subject of the song.
+In one game of Rap, Fry actually did attempt some rapping, albeit half-heartedly, but gave up out of embarrassment after a few words.
+Stiles would frequently inject insults into the Hoedown whenever he is forced to sing it, usually pointed at Anderson or just the fact he was having to perform a Hoedown yet again.
 Colin Mochrie would generally speak his lines instead of singing them for musical games.

 Some games require suggestions or topics.
 Depending on the game, these may be solicited directly from the studio audience during the taping, or written down by the audience and/or production staff in advance and then randomly drawn for the performers' use.
-The host uses a buzzer to signal the end of a game, or of individual sections in the rapid-fire games.
+Anderson used a buzzer to signal the end of a game, or of individual sections in the rapid-fire games.

+Cast

+The show was presented by Clive Anderson, who is the only person to appear in all 136 episodes.
+Richard Vranch was the in-house musician for the first nine series (1988–1998).
+Vranch was replaced by Laura Hall for the tenth and last series (1998–1999).

+The following are all the performers who appeared on the show.
+They are listed in order of number of episodes, with those who appeared in the same number of episodes listed alphabetically: